-Annual Report 2017-18
+Annual Review 2017-18

-This College Annual Report provides a balanced view of the activities and performance of the College in the period 2017-18.
+This Annual Review comprises the narrative elements of the formal College Annual Report and Accounts 2017-18, to be published later in 2019, and provides a balanced view of the activities and performance of the College in the period 2017-18.
 In developing this report, the Board of Management has recognised the "integrated reporting" standard for corporate communication.